talshva/IOT-Final-Project/README.md

 ## Setup and Configuration

 ### MQTT Broker Setup
-Before powering up your devices, ensure the Mosquitto MQTT Broker is installed and running on your PC.
-Follow [Cedalo's guide](https://cedalo.com/blog/how-to-install-mosquitto-mqtt-broker-on-windows/) for installation.
-Use the following commands to manage the Mosquitto service:
+Install and configure the Mosquitto MQTT Broker on your PC before initiating the system, as detailed in [Cedalo's installation guide](https://cedalo.com/blog/how-to-install-mosquitto-mqtt-broker-on-windows/).
+Manage the service with:
 - **To start the broker**: `sc start mosquitto`
 - **To stop the broker**: `sc stop mosquitto`
 - **To check the broker status**: `sc query mosquitto`

 ### ESP32-CAM Configuration
-Set up the ESP32-CAM for video capture and Wi-Fi connectivity following [this detailed guide](https://how2electronics.com/face-recognition-based-attendance-system-using-esp32-cam/).
+Follow [this guide](https://how2electronics.com/face-recognition-based-attendance-system-using-esp32-cam/) to set up the ESP32-CAM for capturing video and connecting to Wi-Fi for facial recognition processing.

-### RFID Reader Integration
+### RFID Reader Integration with Raspberry Pi Pico W
-Connect the RFID reader to your Raspberry Pi Pico W, ensuring proper SPI communication.
-Use [this resource](https://github.com/wendlers/micropython-mfrc522) for library support and setup instructions.
+Set up the RFID reader with the Raspberry Pi Pico W, ensuring correct SPI communication.
+Library support and setup instructions are available in [this GitHub resource](https://github.com/wendlers/micropython-mfrc522).

 ### Google Drive Integration
-Configure automatic upload of captured images to Google Drive by following [this tutorial](https://how2electronics.com/how-to-send-esp32-cam-captured-image-to-google-drive/).
+Set up Google Drive to automatically receive uploaded images of recognized individuals by following [this tutorial](https://how2electronics.com/how-to-send-esp32-cam-captured-image-to-google-drive/).

 ### Raspberry Pi Pico W and I2C LCD Setup
-Prepare the Raspberry Pi Pico W to display information on an I2C LCD as per [this video tutorial](https://youtu.be/bXLgxEcT1QU?si=CtYzVgTlwoT3zRW1).
+Configure the Raspberry Pi Pico W to display authentication data on an I2C LCD with guidance from [this video tutorial](https://youtu.be/bXLgxEcT1QU?si=CtYzVgTlwoT3zRW1).

 ### Servo Motor Integration with Raspberry Pi Pico W
-To connect a servo motor to the Raspberry Pi Pico W for door access control, follow this guide on [servo motor control with MicroPython](https://www.hackster.io/raspberry-pi/projects).
-You will need to connect the servo's control wire to one of the Pico W's PWM-capable GPIO pins, and supply appropriate power to the servo.
+For connecting and controlling a servo motor with the Raspberry Pi Pico W, refer to [this MicroPython guide](https://www.hackster.io/raspberry-pi/projects).

 ## Running the System

-1. **Start the Mosquitto MQTT Broker** on your PC to ensure communication infrastructure is ready.
+1. **Ensure the Mosquitto MQTT Broker** is up and operational on your PC to manage communications.
-2. **Power the ESP32-CAM** and **Raspberry Pi Pico W**; they should automatically connect to Wi-Fi and the MQTT broker, respectively.
+2. **Power on the ESP32-CAM**, connecting it to the same Wi-Fi network as your PC.
+3. **Activate the Raspberry Pi Pico W**, ready to receive MQTT messages and RFID inputs.
-3. **Execute the face recognition script** on your PC.
-This script analyzes video feeds from the ESP32-CAM, recognizes faces, and communicates with the Pico W to manage access control.
+4. **Launch the facial recognition script** on your PC, which analyzes ESP32-CAM feeds and sends recognition results or commands to the Pico W for access control.

 ## Extending the System

-Integrating RFID provides a versatile and secure entry system.
-Future enhancements can include more sophisticated access control logic, additional sensors for enhanced security, or integration with other IoT devices.
+The system's modular design allows for the integration of RFID technology alongside facial recognition for enhanced security and flexibility.
+Future expansions may explore complex access control algorithms, additional security measures, or the incorporation of a broader range of IoT devices for a fully integrated management system.

 ## Contributing

-We welcome contributions!
-Please read through our contribution guidelines before making a pull request.
+Contributions are encouraged and appreciated.

 ## License